-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers ("ASC 606").
-This new standard will replace most of the existing revenue recognition guidance in GAAP.
-The Company has early adopted the new standard using the full retrospective method as of January 1, 2017.
-Prior to January 1, 2017, the Company's revenues were derived from a government grant.
-The adoption of ASC 606 did not affect the Company's accounting for the government grant.
+The Company early adopted the new revenue accounting standard ("ASC 606") using the full retrospective method effective January 1, 2017, which retrospectively applied the standard to all prior periods presented.
 Under ASC 606, an entity recognizes revenue when control of promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
-In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under arrangements, the Company performs the following steps: (i) identify the contract(s) with a customer, (ii) identify the performance obligations in the contract, and (v) recognize revenue when (or as) the entity satisfies the performance obligation.
+In determining the appropriate amount of revenue to be recognized as the Company fulfills its obligations under arrangements, the Company performs the following steps: (i) identify the contract(s) with a customer, (ii) identify the performance obligations in the contract, (iii) determine the transaction price, (iv) allocate the transaction price to the performance obligations in the contract, and (v) recognize revenue when (or as) the entity satisfies the performance obligation.